CodingThrust/QECNotes/correlated-qec/mc-qec.typ

 p_m/(p_k) =  Z_m/Z_k e^(eta_m -eta_k)  = e^(- beta_m F_m + beta_k F_k + eta_m - eta_k)
 $ <eq:free-energy-relation>
 Thus we can obtain difference of free energies for any arbitrary pair of temperatures.
-The case $beta = 0$ corresponds to the ideal gas (since the interaction is switched off) and the partition function is known exactly (the case ofthe hard core will be discussed later).
+The case $beta = 0$ corresponds to the ideal gas (since the interaction is switched off) and the partition function is known exactly.

-A good choice of $eta_m$ should allow free transition between different temperatures, which is satisfied by $eta_m$ = $beta_m F_m$.
+A good choice of $eta_m$ should allow free transition between different temperatures, which is satisfied by
+$ eta_m = beta_m F_m, $ <eq:eta-m>
-It can be determined by running a few MC steps and estimate $F_m$ with @eq:free-energy-relation.
+which can be determined by running a few MC steps and estimate $F_m$ with @eq:free-energy-relation.

 == An empirical parameter setup